 Sports, media and entertainment lawDownload PDF version

 An overall principle in this legal field is freedom of contract.
-However, the freedom of contract must balance between the freedom of expression and the need to respect other fundamental rights and freedoms, e.g the right of privacy, personality rights and property rights.
+However, the freedom of contract must balance between the freedom of expression and the need to respect other fundamental rights and freedoms, e.g. the right of privacy, personality rights and property rights.
 Further, certain regulations and market practices impose restrictions on this principle in this industry.